Miechów – the Jewish cemeteryBorough of Miechów, Miechów District, Małopolskie Voivodship

 Among the people killed on that day were: Abram Żaronowiecki, Liber Posłuszny, Dawid Szpigiel, Izrael Szpigiel, Samuel Szpigiel, Aron Szwajcer, Mojzesz Koplewicz, Icek Koplewicz, Hersz Grosfeld, Altman, Herszlewicz, Wolf Brener, Majer Majerczyk, Hendel Wolberg, Alter Rajnsztain, Chaim Ickowicz, Wolf Kajzer, Ber, Maksymilian Menasche (barrister), Izaak Szajnfrucht, Rafalowicz, Pinkus.
-The victims were Jewish militia men, members of the so-called Liquidation Corpus which operated in the ghetto as well as craftsmen.
+The victims were the Jewish militia men, members of the so-called Liquidation Corpus which operated in the ghetto as well as craftsmen.

 - In the second half of January on the prison yard in Miechów 30 Poles and Jews were shot to death.
 Among the victims there were: Izrael Lis, Ajzak Olmer, Sesek/Jesek Olmer, A. Apfelbaum, Jakub Perec Lejzorek, Herszel Sztajnic, Matys Friendenberg, Majlech Zieledrzewowo, Majer Lewit, Wolberg, Szmulker, Towje Cyglar, Judke Matuszyński, Pergierycht, Gertler, Gerszonowicz, Posłuszny and others.
-Most victims were Jewish militia men.
+Most victims were the Jewish militia men.
 They had spent several days in prison where they had been tortured.
 They were killed alongside several Polish prisoners.

-The bodies of people murdered in both January executions were buried on the Jewish cemetery in Miechów.
+The bodies of the people murdered in both January executions were buried on the Jewish cemetery in Miechów.

 No GPR survey have been conducted.